 From the Archives: Too Many Secrets

 Terry called at five a.m.
-How did she know I was thinking about her at that very moment, almost willing her to call?
+How did she know I was thinking about her at that very moment, almost willing her to call.
 I needed her.
 I needed to hear her voice.
-It seemed her sixth sense to scout me out after so much time had passed.

 "Jesus, man, you sound terrible," she said in a sweet, high voice.
 "Need a hand?"

 My head was splitting in two.
-Clumsily, I wiped my arm across my mouth, recoiling from the foulness of my own breath, and said in a slurred voice, "You always so kind to strangers?
-Especially in dark alleys like this?"
+Clumsily, I wiped my arm across my mouth, recoiling at the foulness of my own breath, and said in a slurred voice, "You always so kind to strangers?
+Especially in dark alleys like this one?"

 She lowered her arm and took a step back, her hands clutching at the strap of her purse.
 I eyed her from head to toe.
 She wore a tight dress of red, cleavage clearly visible and inviting, her pale arms freckled and shivering, perhaps from cold, perhaps from fear.
 Hanging from her slim neck was a gold chain that glistened every time she moved, and large gold hoops hung from her earlobes.
 She wore too much make-up; her eyes were swimming in a sea of powdered blue and purple, her lips an unnatural and seductive red, the same color as her dress.
-Her legs were covered in thin black fish-net stockings, and the heels of her black leather boots seemed impossibly high.
+Her legs were covered in thin black fish-net stockings, and her black leather boots reached to just below her knees.
+Their pencil-thin heels seemed too high for her to possibly be able to walk.
 All in all, she was beautiful.
-But it was her huge blue eyes that did it to me.
+It was her huge blue eyes that did it to me.
 I smiled and said reassuringly, "Hey, I ain't like that.
 I ain't gonna hurt you."

 She regarded me again with those eyes then glanced at the opening of the alley a few yards behind me.
 The neon of The Cricket sign cast a puddle of pink on the dirty sidewalk, but in this alley, it was dark and smelled of garbage.
-Cornered, she looked like a skittish puppy and took another step away from me.
+She look scared suddenly and took another step away from me.
 To prove I wasn't going to hurt her, I stepped to the side to allow her access to the street.
 "Trust me," I said.
 "The name's Joe."

 After a moment, she said quietly, "I'm Terry."

 I laughed.
 "Yeah," I admitted.
-"The Cricket always does this to me."
+"The Cricket always does that to me."

 I later found out that's where she'd been as well.
-I later found out that the guy she was with thought she was flirting too much, got drunk, slapped her around a little, and took off with all her cash, leaving her at the club with nothing.
-All this came out after she drove me back to my place in my car and we made love on my bed.
-Even as she was telling me this, her thin arms draped over my naked chest, the sweaty strands of her hair tickling my chin, I was marveling at the fact that I did not want her to leave, that I was actually interested in what she was saying, and that I still found her positively alluring in the hazy light thrown from the naked bulb above us.
+I later found out that the guy she was with thought she was having an affair, got a bit too drunk, slapped her around a little, and took off with all her cash, leaving her at the club with nothing.
+All this came out after she drove me back to my place and we made love on my bed.
+Even as she was telling me all this, her thin arms draped over my naked chest, the sweaty strands of her hair tickling my chin, I was marveling at the fact that I did not want her to leave, that I was actually interested in what she was saying, and that I still found her positively alluring in the hazy light thrown from the naked bulb above us.

 Her purse was lying atop the night stand.
 I rolled over and searched through it for a cigarette.
-My hand fell on something I recognized immediately, something crisp and cool, like paper, only slightly thicker.
+My hand fell on something I recognized immediately, something crisp, cool, and thin, like paper, only slightly thicker.
 Cash.